Richard Grieve: England

 In October 2003, Grieve went to England to play the role of Gaston in Beauty & The Beast, and has since performed in the London premiere of Europe by Australian playwright Michael Gow at the Finborough Theatre, and in a showcase of the new musical Paradise by the Dashboard Lights.
 He toured the UK in a new stage production of Dial M For Murder by Frederick Knott, and also appeared in the lead role of Frederick Winterbourne in Daisy Miller, directed by Christopher Morahan.

 In 2005, he filmed a cameo in London for Neighbours' 20th Anniversary.
 In 2006, he guest starred as James Clarke, a Forge operative, in the Doctor Who audio adventure, The Gathering and then as Major Brogan in the spin-off series I, Davros: Innocence.

 He appeared in the world premiere of Teen Scream at the Theatre Royal, Lincoln and also at the 2006 Edinburgh Festival.
 From September to December 2006, Grieve toured the UK as the character of John Brotherston in the play There's No Place Like A Home.

 Grieve toured the UK in Footloose, based on the hit 1980s film of the same name.
 He played Reverend Moore.

 He played Tick/Mitzi Del Bra in Priscilla: Queen of the Desert - The musical at the Palace Theatre in London.
 Grieve later played the lead role of Bernadette in the musical on tour.

 Emmerdale

 In February 2007 Grieve made a television comeback when he landed the role of farrier Jonny Foster in the rural-based British soap opera Emmerdale.
-His character set his sights on barman Paul Lambert, played by actor Matthew Bose, almost immediately on arrival and the two were together for several months.
+His character set his sights on barman Paul Lambert, played by actor Mathew Bose, almost immediately on arrival and the two were together for several months.
 His character was also the centre of Emmerdale's first gay proposal when he asked Paul to marry him.

 In 2009 Grieve reprised his role as Jonny Foster in Emmerdale, which coincided with his character's husband Paul Lambert's departure.